 Sources: Michigan Department of Community Health, Kalamazoo County 2004 Behavioral Risk Factor Survey, and Centers for Disease Control and Prevention

-Source: Michigan Department of Community Health, Bureau of Epidemiology, HIV/AIDS Surveillance Section; reported cases as of July 1, 2006
+Source: Michigan Department of Health & Human Services, Bureau of Epidemiology, HIV/AIDS Surveillance Section; reported cases as of July 1, 2006

 Is HIV/AIDS treatable?